meganweijiang/react-table-component/README.md

 ### Capabilities

+* Add and update data in real time
-1. Sort by column (ascending and descending)
+* Sort by column (ascending and descending)
-2. Filter rows by value
+* Filter rows by query
-3. Hide columns
+* Hide and show specific columns
-4. Add and update data in real time
+* Change heading and row colors by input